Chart Color Schemes

 Rapid Creek is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, to estimate future trends.
-For areas not covered by this data, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends indicate an above median growth for statistical areas across the nation.
-By 2041, Rapid Creek is projected to expand by 486 persons, reflecting a total increase of 14.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends project an above median growth for statistical areas across the nation.
+The Rapid Creek (SA2) is expected to expand by 486 persons to reach a total of approximately 5,197 individuals by 2041, reflecting a 14.2% increase over the 17-year period.

 Frequently Asked Questions - Population